![]() |

 At this, Captain McCrea finds the strength to stand on his own and he switches Auto's button to Manual, deactivating him.
 He pilots the ship back to Earth during the hyper-jump and takes a leadership role in teaching the people about farming and caring for the Earth.

-AUTO is shortened from Autopilot
+Shortened from Autopilot

-Auto is the main "bad guy" who is a robot designed as the starship's helm, or steering wheel and to assist the captain in his or her duties.
+Auto is the main "bad guy" who is a robot designed as the starships helm, or steering wheel and to assist the captain in his or her duties.
 In the movie, Auto takes over most of Captain McCrea's duties due to his obesity.
 Auto also secretly upholds Directive A113, which was a command to no longer return to Earth

 Auto's red eye in the middle of the wheel is a direct reference to the computer who ran the space station in the movie 2001: A Space Odyssey.
 Both Auto and Hal shared a secret directive to carry out regardless of the circumstances surrounding humans at that time.

-| WALLˇE Main | WALLˇE Plot | Back to Home |
+WALL*E Main | WALL*E Plot | Back to Home |

 ![]() |